andreguardia/DeliveryDroneService/README.md

 ## Testing the service

 - Open in the browser: http://localhost:5001/swagger/index.html
 - Request the route POST /Itinerary informing the file containing the Drones and Deliveries.
-There are some samples in the Samples folder
+There are some input files in the Samples folder